 A new education structure was proposed in 1995.
 The qualification as a medical physicists was considered as a post-graduate university education under the Ministry of Education.
 In 2018 the legislature concerning the use of radiation was updated.

 - The training is carried out in centers approved by the Education Committee of Medical Physicists.
-Different training centers can have full rights (full four years of training), or partial rights (one or two years).
+Different training centers can have full rights (full five years of training), or partial rights (one or two years).

 Final examination comprising the application of medical physics in hospital environment

 The aim of the examination is to test the ability of the students to apply the theoretical knowledge to clinical practice.
 The permission to take part in the exam has to be requested from the Education Committee for Medical Physicists.